johnwclark/SimpleBlog/README.md

 a simple php and laravel based blog

 -----
-I have done this on a WSL running Ubuntu
+I have done this on a WSL running Ubuntu.
+This project gets constants security warnings, and there are always unresolved potential problems.
+I have to assume the seucirty problems are typical for laravel.

+---------- WSL Ubuntu packages -------
+# install required packages
-----------packages needed to setup------- sudo apt install apache2 sudo apt install mysql-client-core-5.7 sudo apt install mysql-server
+sudo apt install apache2
+sudo apt install mysql-client-core-5.7 sudo apt install mysql-server